woa-vayu/POCOX3Pro-Guides/en/1-partition.md

 #### Flash the modded recovery
 >
-> Replace `path\to\moddedtwrp.img` with the actual path to the modded recovery image
+> While in fastboot mode, replace `path\to\moddedtwrp.img` with the actual path to the modded recovery image

 ```cmd
 fastboot flash recovery path\to\moddedtwrp.img reboot recovery